Night Shift (comics)

 The Night Shift is a fictional group of criminals appearing in American comic books published by Marvel Comics.
-The characters first appeared in Captain America #330 (June 1987).
+The team first appeared in Captain America #330 (June 1987).
+It notably includes the Brothers Grimm, Dansen Macabre, Digger, the Gypsy Moth, the Needle, the Shroud, and Tick-Tock.

-Publication history

-After their initial appearance in Captain America #330-331 (June and July 1987), the team makes a cameo appearance in Solo Avengers #3 (February 1988).
-Their next battle is against the West Coast Avengers in West Coast Avengers (vol. 2) #40 (January 1989).

-Their first appearance in the 1990s is a four-issue story arc in Avengers: West Coast #76-79 (November 1991-February 1992) titled "Infamous Monsters of Hollywood".
-They then return to the pages of Captain America in issue #420 (October 1993).
+Development

+Concept and creation

-The team does not reappear until they are a part of the "Dark Reign" storyline, getting involved in Marvel Zombies 4, where the Midnight Sons clash with the plans of Hood.
-Fred Van Lente explains that "the Hood doesn't just bring any group of villains with him on this jaunt.
+Writer Fred Van Lente, who featured the Night Shift in Marvel Zombies 4, explained his choice of characters, stating, "The Hood doesn't just bring any group of villains with him on this jaunt.
 He brings a very horror-oriented group of villains with him.
 People know I love to dip as far back as I can into obscure Marvel-ania and a team I always enjoyed and never felt got their time was the Night Shift.
 So they're working for the Hood now."

+Publication history
-Their final appearance is in Moon Knight Vol. 6 #3-6 (September - December 2011) which ends with the team's death after Count Nefaria kills them for failing to defeat the Moon Knight and Echo.

-A new team emerges in The Superior Octopus #1 (December 2018).
+The Night Shift debuted in Captain America #330-331 (1987).
+The team subsequently appeared in several Marvel series, including Solo Avengers #3 (February 1988), West Coast Avengers (vol. 2) #40 (January 1989), Avengers: West Coast #76-79 (November 1991-February 1992), Captain America in issue #420 (October 1993), the "Dark Reign" storyline, getting involved in Marvel Zombies 4, where the Midnight Sons clash with the plans of Hood, Marvel Zombies 4 (2009), Moon Knight Vol. 6 #3-6 (September - December 2011), which ends with the team's death after Count Nefaria kills them for failing to defeat the Moon Knight and Echo, The Superior Octopus #1 (December 2018), and Punisher (2023).